 The QTU Executive consists of the Senior Officers, along with 14 serving teachers, including an Aboriginal and Torres Strait Islander representative and a member from the TAFE Division, all elected by State Council.
 It manages Union affairs between State Council meetings.
 Its members chair and occupy positions on many Union committees and outside bodies.

-Mr McCartney is a Deputy Principal at Yarrabah SS.
-He was first elected to Executive in 2020, is the Co-Chair of the Reconciliation Action Team, a Principal & Lead Union Rep and Secretary of the Mulgrave Branch and Far North Queensland Area Council.
+Tom, a deputy principal at Yarrabah SS, was first elected to Executive in 2020.
+He is the Co-Chair of the Reconciliation Action Team, a Principal and Lead Union Rep, and Secretary of the Mulgrave Branch and Far North Queensland Area Council.

 The QTU's Senior Officers all have a teaching background.
 The President, Vice-President and Honorary Vice-President are elected by the members.
 They preside at meetings of Executive, Council and Conference and are responsible for the implementation of their decisions.
 They also handle media and community relations.
 The General Secretary and two Deputy General Secretaries are elected by State Council and have primary responsibility for the day-to-day administration of the Union.